Chain-of-Insight/coi-blog/posts/feb2_2020/post.md

 > Enigma is a [decentralized] secure computation network that acts as a layer 2 solution for Ethereum.
 Enigma introduces the concept of secret contracts, which are identical to Ethereum contracts but can compute on sensitive data.

-By processing reveal transactions in an Enigma secret contract, we created a modified version of the Cheeze Wizards game that eliminated the second stage of reveal transactions and removed the need for resolving timed out duels.
-This provided players with a lightning quick gameplay experience at a minimum of 50% faster dueling and zero risk of duels timing out.
+By processing the reveal transactions in an Enigma secret contract, we created a modified version of the Cheeze Wizards game that completely eliminated the second stage of reveal transactions and removed the need for resolving any timed out duels.
+This provided players with lightning quick gameplay with at least 50% faster duel resolution and zero risk of timing out.
+We were able to do this without sacrificing security while keeping the game logic decentralized and thus, provably fair.

 ## What's next for Fonduels?